mbzuai-oryx/Video-ChatGPT/docs/train_video_chatgpt.md

 Video-ChatGPT is build using LLaVA.
 Please follow the following instructions to get LLaVA weights.

-- Get the original LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
+- Get the original LLaMA weights in the Hugging Face format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
 - Use the following scripts to get LLaVA weights by applying our delta.
 ```shell
 python scripts/apply_delta.py \